wonabru/qwid-node/README.md

 Edit ~/.okura/.env

-    DELEGATED_ACCOUNT= any larger rather than 5
-    REWARD_PERCENTAGE= any value 0 <= x <= 500    500 ==> means 50% reward to operator
+    DELEGATED_ACCOUNT= any larger rather than 5 but less than 255 REWARD_PERCENTAGE= any value 0 <= x <= 500    500 ==> means 50% reward to operator
     NODE_IP= your external IP
     WHITELIST_IP= one IP which you want to be be banned